keboola/db-extractor-common/README.md

 - `getTables(array $tables = []): array`
 - `testConnection(): void`

 If you want to implement incremental fetching, you must override:

 - `validateIncrementalFetching(array $table, string $columnName, ?int $limit = null): void`

+Also you can define custom Config Definition class.
+Which must implements `\Symfony\Component\Config\Definition\ConfigurationInterface`:

+- `getCustomConfigDefinitionClassName(): ?string`

 Then you can pass the extractor class as a first constructor's argument to [\Keboola\DbExtractor\Extractor\ExtractorAdapter](https://github.com/keboola/db-extractor-common/blob/david-adapter/src/Keboola/DbExtractor/Extractor/ExtractorAdapter.php)